 Simply put, the Census is the way in which the federal government produces an accurate headcount of all persons living in the United States.
-Since 1790, the Census has been performed every ten years.
-You can expect to receive a Census packet in your mailbox beginning in March 2020.
-For the first time ever, you will be able to conveniently complete the Census online with options to also complete it by phone or mail.
+Since 1790, the census has been performed every ten years.
+The deadline to complete the 2020 Census is now September 30, 2020.
+For the first time ever, you can conveniently complete the Census online with options to also complete it by phone or mail.
 Be sure to count everyone in your household, including children!